is a member of the North

 void, even if it had a legitimate, instead of historic, signature.

 The next day, despite knowing I had skillfully avoided any legal obligation, I inexplicably decided to go for the 1,000.

 Maybe it was due to some long dormant competitive instinct or perhaps the hangover from the night before.
 I like to

 think it was the sincere desire to do something good for mankind.
 And so with the fateful decision made, the hunt

-For the first 100 or so beers this was a fun activity; when I hit number 300 it became a challenge, at the 500 mark I
+Finding and drinking the first 100 or so beers was a fun, at number 300 it became a challenge, at the 500 mark I

 The actual math of the Quest was simple, though daunting in its meaning.
 I would have to average slightly less than